 - 1. Introduction: Provide the purpose of the article, the context in which the strategy is used, and evidence for the effectiveness of the strategy.
-If the strategy is based on an action research intervention, the author may include an additional section on the action research. - 2.
-Action research intervention (optional): Describe the intervention. - 3.
-Strategy: - a.
-Describe the teaching or assessment strategy. - b.
-State the pedagogical or assessment principles underpinning the strategy. - c.
-Include the lesson or activity outline to show how the strategy is enacted. - d.
-Conclusion: Provide considerations for the application of the strategy.
-(Authors should take into consideration ASEAN educational settings.)
+It would be best if the author designs the manuscript using an action research framework. - 2.
+Action research intervention: Describe the intervention. - 3.
+Strategy: